calligraffiti/klei/README.md

 ## Contribute

 We would really welcome any help finishing and extending Klei.
 We would especially welcome any help with Greek and Cyrillic glyphs and testing on different platforms.

+Special thanks to James Puckett [DunwichType](https://github.com/DunwichType) for making his DTF_Proofs available.
+They were invaluable for refining this typeface.

 ![Klei Dickens sample](https://raw.githubusercontent.com/Rocketroom/klei/master/specimens/klei_samp1.jpg)